SF Public Utilities Commission HQ

 Animation showing performance of SFPUC Headquarters in 7.4 magnitude earthquake

-On this 277,000 gsf building, our high-performance design contributions saved $10 million and reduced CO2 emissions by 7 million pounds.
+On this 277,000 gsf LEED Platinum building, our high-performance design saved $32.7 million and reduced CO2 emissions by 7 million pounds.